manna84/collab-sem2-project/README.md

 ## Joban
 Started working on chat feature which will be linked to adopt a pet page.
 Halnding the HTML and Css.
-Also collaborated with Nishant to get teh socket working for both of us.
+Also collaborated with Nishant to get the socket working for both of us.

 ## Nishant
 Started working on chat feature which will be linked to adopt a pet page.
 Halnding the whole JS part of the chat feature.
-Also collaborated with Joban to get teh socket working for both of us.
+Also collaborated with Joban to get the socket working for both of us.